ArcadeHustle/RingEdge_NoKey_softmod/README.md

 ```

-Next we move on to makign the UI more usable.
+Next we move on to making the UI more usable.

 ```